-On the left is Roger Federer in his 4th Round match at the 2018 US Open (Sep.
+On top is Roger Federer in his 4th Round match at the 2018 US Open (Sep.
 3, 2018 – Source: Marek Janikowski/Icon Sport via Getty Images).
-On the right is Serena Williams in her 2nd Round match at the 2018 US Open (Aug.
+On bottom is Serena Williams in her 2nd Round match at the 2018 US Open (Aug.
 29, 2018 – Source: Chris Trotman/Getty Images for USTA).

 Tennis Racquet Dampener’s Purpose

 The sole purpose of the dampener is to reduce the vibrations off the racquet stringbed.
 Players that like vibration dampeners mainly use it because it decreases the “ping” sound the ball makes at impact.
 For many players this is more of a mental purpose than a physical purpose.

 Two common misconceptions with dampeners are that they help with tennis elbow problems and reduce a racquets power level.
 Although many manufacturers use this in marketing ploys, there is little evidence to support either of these myths.
 More times than not, manufacturers have built in dampening properties to the frames to give better shock absorption than actual vibration stoppers.
 Most dampeners are usually fairly small and do not make significant changes in the way a racquet can play.